Best Time To Fish For Muskie – Summer Nights!

 Bumping Along Structures

-Another basic of night trolling is to work the lures along structural edges.
-While trolling parallel to structure is the basic technique, don’t overlook “bumping” your lures against the structure or even trolling up onto the structure.
-Such actions often result in the lures getting caught on the bottom or in picking up weeds and other bottom debris, but such actions, too, often result in a hookup.
+When trolling at night, it’s important to work your lures along structural edges.
+While trolling parallel to structure is a fundamental technique, don’t hesitate to “bump” your lures against the structure or even troll onto the structure itself.
+This can result in the lures picking up debris or getting caught on the bottom, but these actions often prompt aggressive strikes from nearby muskies.

 Trolling Lures